The Execution of a Young Wolf by The Deviant Cody Roberts

 without competition

-or without temptation to unfollow her path
+or without any temptation to unfollow her path

 she became so perplexingly contented,